ZAF07/noak-queuing-system/README.md

 ### Case Study

-Please explain your answers and provide workings, where applicable.
+**Please explain your answers and provide workings, where applicable.**

-Clinic X has 1 doctor.
+<p>Clinic X has 1 doctor.
 The doctor’s average consultation time is 3 minutes per patient.
 Currently, there are 5 patients in the queue and the doctor is not seeing any patient.
 John decides to queue online and he becomes the 6th patient in the queue, having 5 patients ahead of him.
-Since there are 5 patients ahead and each taking 3 minutes on average, the waiting time for John is estimated to be 15 minutes.
+Since there are 5 patients ahead and each taking 3 minutes on average, the waiting time for John is estimated to be 15 minutes.</p>
 <br/>

 #### Question 1: